mrvillafria/School_District_Analysis/README.md

 ## Results

 ### District Summary
-The District Summary shows a high-level overview of the school district.
+The District Summary shows an overview of the school district's performance.
 We recalculated the data from the original District Summary by removing the number of Thomas High School's ninth grade students from the total student count.
 The updated District Summary below shows the recalculated student count, average math and reading scores, passing math and reading percentages, and overall passing percentage.
-Overall, there is a very minimal change for the average scores and percentages even after removing 461 students from the total student count.
+Overall, there is very minimal change for the average scores and percentages even after removing 461 students from the total student count.

 #### Original District Summary
 ![district_summary_original](/Resources/district_summary_original.PNG)